 We’ll take a look at 5 popular contact form WordPress plugins that are freemium – they have a basic free version with paid upgrades.
 These are all plugins I’ve used – it’ll be Jotform vs Jetpack vs Ninja Forms vs Formidable Forms vs WPForms.

-What is Freemium, and Why?
+What is a Freemium Plugin, and Why?

 Freemium is a term that means something is free, with option paid upgrades for the premium version.
 All of the plugins listed have free versions that offer basic features.
 If you just need a simple contact form, any of these will do.
 But if you want some special features like custom fields or integrations, then you would need to buy the premium version.